How to Choose a Yoni Massage Practitioner

 So here’s the deal, my loves.

-experienced Yoni Mapping Therapist with over 8 years of experience massaging yonis I know firsthand (and secondhand and thirdhand!) the pitfalls of choosing a Yoni practitioner without doing your research.
+As an experienced Yoni Mapping Therapist with over 8 years of experience massaging yonis I know firsthand (and secondhand and thirdhand!) the pitfalls of choosing a Yoni practitioner without doing your research.

 All too often I hear from clients about negative experiences they’ve had with other practitioners that have triggered their trauma, felt disempowering, violating, or energetically “leaky” and confusing.